Choosing Between VM and Docker-based Environments#

 Semaphore supports two types of environments for running jobs.
-A Virtual Machine (VM) based environment and a Docker container based environment.
+A Virtual Machine-based environment and a Docker container-based environment.

-Both environment types have advantages and disadvantages compared to each other.
+Both environment types have their respective advantages and disadvantages.
 Use the following guides to choose the best environment type for your project.

 - When should you use Virtual Machines for your projects?